Brachial Plexus Attorney in Portland, Oregon

 You could also pursue compensation for non-economic damages caused by the injury.
 This could cover the child’s physical pain and suffering caused by the injury.

-Contact a Portland Brachial Plexus Attorney Right Away
+Contact a Brachial Plexus Lawyer in Portland Right Away

 You have a limited amount of time to file a medical malpractice lawsuit over your child’s injury.
 This is because Oregon has a statute of limitations of two years from the date the injury was discovered.
 If you do not file a lawsuit before this deadline passes, you lose your right to do so.